 Want to get on the fast track to decorating your home without the overwhelm and indecision?
 Click here to learn more about my self-paced online course and coaching program, Style Your Way Home.

 As you walk in the door the first sign of anything spooky are the etched ghost votives that I made a few weeks ago.
 I love how they look when the candles are lit and they are perfect on my entry table.

 And since we don’t have a mantel, I treat the shelf above our TV as if it is one and I switched out a few items from my Fall Mantel to make it a bit more Halloweeney.
 There is the famous Penny!

 By adding the cat, switching out the fall printable for a framed Halloween themed paper napkin and adding a few cob webs, it became instantly more spooky.

 I also added a paper napkin inside a frame on my side table in the same room to pull some Halloween flavor to that side of the room.

 I then added to my new orange Zippered Throw Pillows that I had in my fall decor by borrowing some black and white houndstooth throw pillows that are normally up in our loft space.
 The black and white with the orange is perfect for Halloween and didn’t cost me anything!
 My kind of decor!

 Last, I switched out a few things on the open shelves in my kitchen from purely fall decorations to Halloween specific ones, but kept the pumpkins that were there in my fall home tour.

-All in all I think I only have about 6 Halloween decorations, but by pairing them with my fall decor and borrowing a few things from around my house that go along with the Halloween color scheme I was able to get a festive look going for my family to enjoy on a very low budget.
+All in all I think I only have about six Halloween decorations, but by pairing them with my fall decor and borrowing a few things from around my house that go along with the Halloween color scheme I was able to get a festive look going for my family to enjoy on a very low budget.